 Perfect for the 4th of July weekend!
 You’ll love this fresh berry dessert to make for family and friends.
-Delicious for Memorial Day weekend and wonderful to enjoy all strawberry season long.
-If you’re short on time, this big on flavor dessert is perfect.
-So easy, quick and absolutely yummy!
+Delicious to serve all strawberry season long.
+If you’re short on time, this big on flavor dessert is perfect!
+So easy, quick, and absolutely yummy!
 This isn’t your ordinary strawberry shortcake either.
-I’m starting with a store-bought fat-free angel food cake, adding fat-free vanilla pudding, Cool Whip, lots of fresh sliced strawberries, blueberries and drizzling a store bought strawberry glaze.
-So light, fluffy and bursting with flavor!
-Each serving has 120 calories, 0 fat and 3 Weight Watchers SmartPoints.
+I’m starting with a store-bought fat-free angel food cake, adding fat-free vanilla pudding, Cool Whip, lots of fresh sliced strawberries, blueberries, and drizzling a store-bought strawberry glaze.
+So light, fluffy, and bursting with flavor!
+Each serving has 120 calories, 0 fat, and 3 Blue WW Freestyle SmartPoints and 3 Green.
 Enjoy!

 Prep Time: 15 minutes